Lark Ascending, Farewell to Stromness, Czech Suite and more… Saturday 29 October, St. Mary’s Church, Thame, 7:30pm

 ‘Lamb’ is a new film by Nashashibi/Skaer with a soundtrack created by Bill, mezzo soprano Olivia Ray and Rosalind Nashashibi.
 The footage from a lambing shed was shot by Lucy Skaer on Lewis and Harris in the Outer Hebrides.

-Listen here to the premiere given by Farnborough Symphony Orchestra on 22 January 2022, recorded by Haresh Patel.
+Listen here to the premiere given by Farnborough Symphony Orchestra in 2022, recorded by Haresh Patel.
 Perusal score €20.
-Hire score and parts by negotiation.
-For orchestra: 2222; 4200; timp; strings.
-In three movements, total duration 19 mins.
-The first and second movements can be performed separately or as a pair.
-There could also be a version in the pipeline for cl, vln, vc and pno.
+Hire score & parts by negotiation.
+2222; 4200; timp; strings.
+Three movements, total 20 mins.
+Movements 1& 2 can be performed separately or as a pair.

 A Finzi Scholarship project.
-Inspired by two solo camping trips looking for Mountain Hares in the Cairngorm mountain range, Scotland.
+Inspired by two solo camping trips in 2018 looking for Mountain Hares in the Cairngorm mountain range, Scotland.
 Bill also wrote a travel essay, Composing with Hares (see extract below).

-Over the course of his two trips Bill connected with these elusive animals.
+Over the course of his two trips, Bill connected with these elusive animals.
 He also saw golden eagle and red deer.
 Mountain Hare is inspired by the land, the movements of the hares themselves and his experiences in this large subarctic area.
-The second movement in particular reacts to the power of the wind.
+Movement II, in particular, reacts to the power of the wind.

 Note about hares.
 The Mountain Hare, Lepus timidus, is a survivor from the last ice age.
 It is related to Arctic and Greenland hares.
 There are isolated Mountain Hare communities in the Alps, Ireland and Scotland – each genetically distinct.
 The Brown Hare, Lepus europaeus, arrived in Ireland and the UK thousands of years later.

 The Shehy range takes its name from the Irish, Cnoic na Seithe, meaning ‘Hills of the Animal Hides’.
-Perhaps Shehy was in on the feint, accustomed, as Emily Dickinson has it, to ‘Indicating, by no Muscle – / The Experience’ (Bloom on the Mountain).
-For I was caught in a golden confusion.
-Startled by their manoeuvre, I recognised them as foxes… no, huge hares?… no, foxes.
-I had to box my senses and remind myself: long ears, short tails.
-As they flamed into the sky I realised I had just seen the fabled Golden Hare.
-If I had been hunter, their noble strategy would have bamboozled me and saved the life of one.
-As it was, their perfect duet played with my mind.
+Perhaps the mountains are used to ‘Indicating, by no Muscle – / The Experience’ (Emily Dickinson, Bloom on the Mountain—Stated) but this was new to me.
+These were clearly foxes… no, huge hares… no, foxes.
+I had to challenge my eyes with the long ears and short tails.
+Only as they disappeared into the sky did I realise I had seen the fabled Golden Hare.
+If I had been a hunter, their strategy would have confused me and saved at least one life.
+As it was, the duet played with my mind.

 For baroque ensemble.
 Collaborative response to glaciers, commissioned by The Little Baroque Company.
 In 2016 Bill and the poet Helen Mort climbed in East Greenland.